-Medicare is a federal health insurance program for individuals 65 or over.
-It may also be available to individuals deemed “disabled” by the Social Security Administration for two years.
+Medicare is a federal health insurance program for individuals over 65.
+It may also be available to individuals who have been deemed “disabled” by the Social Security Administration for two years.

 Medicare: What You Need to Know